 Here are some examples of income for the purposes of the FAMT:

 If a young person…

 The exempt income is…

 the amount of spending and savings derived from the earnings (only a maximum of $6,000 will apply).

 not included if the young person stops being an assessable family member for the purposes of the FAMT.

 receives income from a family business,

-employment income includes income derived from bona fide employment in the family business, farm etc (maximum of $6,000).
+included if employment includes income derived from bona fide employment in the family business, farm etc. (maximum of $6,000).